OpenFn/lightning/README.md

 > For convenience there is a `verify` mix task that runs all of the above and
 > defaults the `MIX_ENV` to `test`.

+## Generating Documentation

+You can generate the HTML and EPUB documentation locally using:

+`mix docs` and opening `doc/index.html` in your browser.